On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of trees

-Let us now indicate how this construction can be adapted to yield (\ref{cp})$\Rightarrow$(\ref{scclf2}).
+\begin{lem} Let $G$ be a compactly presented locally compact group with $G_0$ compact.
+Then $G$ has a continuous proper cocompact combinatorial action on a locally finite simply connected simplicial 2-complex $X$ with no inversion (i.e.\ for each $g\in G$, the set of $G$-fixed points is a subcomplex) and with a main vertex orbit, in the sense that every $g\in G$ fixing a vertex, fixes a vertex in the main orbit, and if an element is the identity on the main orbit then it is the identity.
+Moreover, the main vertex orbit can be chosen as $G/K$ for any choice $K$ of compact open subgroup. \end{lem} \begin{proof}[Sketch of proof] The proof is essentially a refinement of the proof of (\ref{cp})$\Rightarrow$(\ref{scclf}) of Proposition \ref{cara}, so we just indicate how it can be adapted to yield the lemma.
 We start with the same construction, but using oriented edges (without self-loops), and then we add, each time we have 3 oriented edges $(e_1,e_2,e_3)$ forming a triangle with 3 distinct vertices (with compatible orientations, i.e.\ the target of $e_1$ is the source of $e_2$, etc.), we add a triangle.
 Because of the double edges, this is not yet simply connected; so for any two adjacent vertices $x,y$ we glue two bigons indexed by $(x,y)$ and $(y,x)$ (note that the union of these 2 bigons is homeomorphic to a 2-sphere).
 The resulting complex is simply connected.
 Then the action of $G$ has the required property.
 The problem is that because of bigons, we do not have a simplicial complex.
 To solve this, we just add vertices at the middle of all edges and all bigons, split the bigons into 4 triangles by joining the center to all 4 vertices (thus pairs of opposite bigons now form the 2-skeleton of a octahedron), and split the original triangles into 4 triangles by joining the middle of the edges.
 We obtain a simplicial 2-complex; the cost is that we have several vertex orbits, but then $G/K$ is the ``main orbit" in the sense of the proposition. \end{proof}